herujest/simple-todo/README.md

+## Problem Solving Tests

+This project includes several coding challenges and problem-solving exercises located in the `./problemSolving/` directory.
+Each file corresponds to a specific problem statement and contains the solution implemented in TypeScript.

+### Structure

+- **Problem Solving Directory**: `./problemSolving/`
+  - `miniMaxSum.ts`: Implementation of the Mini-Max Sum test.
+  - `plusMinus.ts`: Implementation of the Plus Minus test.
+  - `timeConversion.ts`: Implementation of the Time Conversion test.

+### Note to Reviewers

+If you are reviewing my code, please check the individual files in the `./problemSolving/` directory for the solutions to the respective problems.
+Each solution is designed to demonstrate my understanding of algorithm design and TypeScript.

+Feel free to run the tests and provide feedback on the implementations!

+---

 # To-Do List App

 This is a **To-Do List App** built with **React Native**.
 It supports task and activity creation, completion tracking, and real-time synchronization using **Supabase**.
 The app is developed for **assessment purposes** and is not intended for public use.